Good evening followers, I apologise for my absence this week but I have been away touring without my laptop (how did I cope??!!)

 I am back now though, and raring to tell you about an exciting exhibition currently showing in Selfridges department store.

 Scott’s story is both sad and inspiring in equal measure.
-Born in 1953 profoundly deaf, mute and with down syndrome Judith’s start in life was less than easy.
-Whilst her parents understood that she was not developing in the same way as her fraternal twin sister, they did not recognise her hearing impairment; because of this she was labeled as having a profound intellectual disability and placed in an institution.
+Born in 1953 profoundly deaf, mute and with down syndrome, the artist’s start in life was less than easy.
+Whilst her parents understood that she was not developing in the same way as her fraternal twin sister, they did not recognise her hearing impairment.
+This resulted in Scott being labelled as having a profound intellectual disability and saw her placed in an institution.

-Thirty seven years later after being removed from the institution by her twin and relocated to California, Judith began attending the Creative Growth Art Center.
+Thirty seven years later, after being removed from the institution by her twin and relocated to California, Scott began attending the Creative Growth Art Center.

-At first she showed no signs of interest or talent, merely scribbling loops and circles onto paper, but several months later Judith observed a fibre art’s class conducted by visiting artist Sylvia Seventy.
-From this she spontaneously began to create beautiful and unique sculptures with intense enthusiasm and concentration.
+At first she showed no signs of interest or talent, merely scribbling loops and circles onto paper, but several months later Scott observed a fibre arts class conducted by visiting artist Sylvia Seventy.
+From this moment she began to create beautiful and unique sculptures with intense enthusiasm and concentration.

-Having acheived worldwide acclaim for her exceptional talent, Judiths work has gone on to be exhibited in gallaries throughout the world.
-Now, five years after her death The Musuem of Everything is presenting the first British retrospective to this unique and inspiring artist.
+Having acheived worldwide acclaim for her exceptional talent, Scott’s work has gone on to be exhibited in galleries throughout the world.
+Now, five years after her death, The Musuem of Everything is presenting the first British retrospective to this unique and inspiring artist.